JonPulfer/swiftodon/Sources/SignatureMiddleware/SigningBehaviour.md

     participant FollowersInbox
     Person->>Mastodon: create new status
     Mastodon->>FollowersServer: signed request publishing new status
-    FollowersServer->>Mastodon: fetch Person to get their public key and verify signature Mastodon->>FollowersServer: respond with the public key
-    FollowersServer->> FollowersInbox: status is stored if the signature is valid
+    FollowersServer->>Mastodon: fetch key using keyId url and verify signature FollowersServer->> FollowersInbox: status is stored if the signature is valid
 ```